lpjr03/JAVA_ASD_EXAM/README.md

-## JAVA PROJECT FOR "AUTOMATED SOFTWARE DELIVERY EXAM"
+## JAVA PROJECT FOR "AUTOMATED SOFTWARE DELIVERY" EXAM

 This application manages a car insurance company.